-The first generation Mazda Demio was produced from 1996 to 2002, the second generation from 2002 to 2007, the third generation from 2007 to 2014 and the fourth generation from 2014 to 2020.
+The first-generation Mazda Demio was produced from 1996 to 2002, the second generation from 2002 to 2007, the third generation from 2007 to 2014, and the fourth generation from 2014 to the present.

-Interior and Exterior
+Interior & Exterior

-The first generation Demio’s rear seat can slide backward or forward by 60mm enabling the alteration of luggage or legroom.
+The first generation (1997 model) Demio’s rear seat can slide backward or forward by 60mm enabling the alteration of luggage or legroom.
 It can also be folded 50/50 split or folded increasing the luggage room.
 These alterations alter the luggage space between 365 liters and 679 liters.

 The cabin has an airy feeling and ease of access thanks to the Demio’s high ceiling.
 The rear-seat passengers enjoy a very good view which is due to the rear seat being 60mm higher than the front seats and a huge glass area.

-On the third generation, Mazda Demio’s body changed from a supermini to a hatchback.
-A three-door hatchback Demio was released on this generation for select markets.
-This model offered extra headroom, enough space in front and at the back.
-The third generation Demio has a 280-liter boot but if you fold down the rear seats, the boot space increases to 960 liters.
-The dash was well designed, the controls are circular with a large visible speedometer, the radio and CD player are installed into the dash and the gear lever is located on the dash which makes it easily accessible.
+The third generation (2008 model), model Demio offers extra headroom, enough space in front and at the back.
+This model has a 280-liter boot with the seats in place, if you fold down the rear seats, the boot space increases to 960 liters.
+Its dashboard is well designed, it features circular controls with a large visible speedometer, the radio and CD player are installed into the dash and the gear lever is located on the dash which makes it easily accessible.

-The first generation Demio had only the driver side airbag and there is no airbag for other passengers.
+The first generation Demio had only the driver-side airbag and there is no airbag for other passengers.

-From the second generation, all Demios came with twin front airbags, antilock braking (ABS) system and Electronic Brake Force Distribution (EBD) as standard, and Stability Control as an option.
+From the second generation, all Demio’s came with twin front airbags, antilock braking (ABS) system and Electronic Brake Force Distribution (EBD) as standard, and Stability Control as an option.

-The fourth generation features front and side airbags, side curtain airbags, ABS, traction control, EBC, EBD and brake assist.
+The fourth-generation features front and side airbags, side curtain airbags, ABS, traction control, EBC, EBD, and brake assist.